jolynch/website/content/drafts/use_fast_data_algorithms.md

 probably does not compress are if your data is random, the data was already compressed, or the data was encrypted.
 Often in databases the metadata around the data (e.g. write times, schemas, etc ...) probably compresses even if the data doesn't.
+There are three primary measures of a compression algorithm:

-**Compression ratio**: How much smaller is the result than the input?
+1. **Compression ratio**: How much smaller is the result than the input?

-**Compression speed**: How quickly can I compress data?
+2. **Compression speed**: How quickly can I compress data?

-**Decompression speed**: How quickly can I decompress data?
+3. **Decompression speed**: How quickly can I decompress data?

-Depending on the use cases you need some tradeoff between these three metrics.
+Depending on the use case, developers usually make some tradeoff between these three metrics.
 For example, databases doing page compression care most about decompression speed, file transfers care most about compression speed, archival storage cares most ratio, etc ...

 Fast compression that gives great ratio can significantly improve most workloads but slow compression with bad ratio is painful and makes me sad.